STEWARDSHIP

 Land

-We use our land to provide for the school.
-Our cows produce milk for the children, and we are using our mango and papaya trees as a source of income.
+We use our land to help provide for the school.
+Our cows produce milk for the children, and our mango and papaya trees create a source of income.

 Relationships

-We are nurturing our relationships through discipleship and the love of Jesus.
+We nurture relationships through discipleship and the love of Jesus.

 Relationships.jpg